Brown Shipley

 Brown Shipley is a member of Quintet Private Bank.
 It is headquartered in London's Moorgate, behind the Bank of England.
 Brown Shipley offers wealth planning, investment management and lending services for private, corporate and institutional clients.
-Effective January 2022, the CEO is Calum Brewster.
+Effective January 2025, the CEO is Robert Kitchen.

 History

 In 1800, Irish merchant Alexander Brown, founder of Alex Brown & Sons went into business in Baltimore, Maryland, importing Irish linen and exporting cotton and tobacco back to Britain.
 In 1810, his eldest son William brought the family business to Liverpool under the name William Brown & Co.

 In 1812 William returned to Baltimore to introduce his new wife and baby to his family and to report on trading and political conditions in Liverpool and Europe.

 In 1825, William formed a partnership with Joseph Shipley.
 The new trading firm financed merchants who were shipping goods between Britain, the United States and other parts of Europe and the Americas.
 Over the years, the trading activities ceased and the merchant banking activities grew, based in London.

 In 1918 the partnership between Brown, Shipley and its American partners Brown Bros. & Co. ended, although each continued to act as agents for the other for some time.
 In 1946, Brown Shipley became a limited company.

 Some historical records of Brown, Shipley & Co. are included in the Brown Brothers Harriman Collection housed in the manuscript collections at New-York Historical Society.

 Between 1950 and 1989 the company had a prominent role in the London money market and developed an Investment Advisory Service, which provided an outlet for the company's heritage and expertise in evaluating business deals and the people behind them.

 In 1992 Brown Shipley & Co.
 Ltd was acquired by European bank Quintet and joined its group of Private Bankers.
 At the turn of the millennium, Brown Shipley subsequently made its own acquisitions of stockbroker Cawood Smithie, private-client investment manager Henry Cooke and in 2001, pensions and investment manager Fairmount Group plc.